puppetlabs/puppet-docs/source/puppet/3.7/reference/lang_node_definitions.markdown

 * The first regex matching `www01`
 * `default`

-You can turn off this fuzzy name matching by changing the puppet master's [`strict_hostname_checking`][strict] setting to `true`.
+You can turn off this fuzzy name matching by changing the Puppet master's [`strict_hostname_checking`][strict] setting to `true`.
 This will cause Puppet to skip step 3 and only use the node's full name before resorting to `default`.

 ### Regex Capture Variables